 Since its founding in 2014, StART art fair has helped to springboard the careers of many emerging artists from around the globe.

-Last October (2021), over 15,000 people came to explore our showcase of more than 70 emerging and established artists hailing from 25 countries including South Africa, Ecuador, Portugal, Colombia, India, Austria, Korea, Thailand and Ireland, providing collectors and art enthusiasts alike the opportunity to discover the most exciting works from both established and developing global markets.
+Last October (2022), over 15,000 people came to explore our showcase of more than 100 emerging and established artists hailing from 25 countries including South Africa, Portugal, Colombia, India, Austria, South Korea and Ireland, providing collectors and art enthusiasts alike the opportunity to discover the most exciting works from both established and developing global markets.

 The fair received tremendous international press attention and is regularly named by numerous online and printed publications in the top ten fairs to visit during Frieze week.

-This year StART art fair will once again be held in London’s Saatchi Gallery.
+This year StART art fair will celebrate its 10th anniversary at Saatchi Gallery, London.
 The fair remains independent and will stay true to StART’s ethos of presenting both emerging and established artists and galleries from around the world.

 We at StART look forward to sharing our passion for art with you both at the events and online.

-The ninth edition of StART art fair will take place from Wednesday 12 - Sunday 16 October 2022, Saatchi Gallery, London.
+The 10th edition of StART art fair will take place from Wednesday 11 - Sunday 15 October 2023, Saatchi Gallery, London.